jorritfolmer/puppet-splunk/README.md

 To give this module a try, you don't necessarily have to setup a Certiticate Authority for the various SSL certificates that Splunk uses.

-1. By default Splunk already uses its own CA (1024 bits) that is used to create and sign the certificate for the 8089/tcp management port and 8000/tcp web interface: /opt/splunk/etc/auth/ca.pem.
-However, since everyone can grab the key from a Splunk trial download, it's an unlikely candidate for real production use.
+By default, this module reuses the Puppet client SSL key (4096 bits) and client certificate, so we can save us the trouble of setting up and maintaining our own certificate authority.

-2. Because there is already a Puppet CA in place, this module reuses the client key (4096 bits) and client certificate signed by the Puppet CA. For quick testing in heterogeneous non-production environments you can revert to using the Splunk provides certs and CA with `reuse_puppet_certs => false`.
+For quick testing in heterogeneous non-production environments you can revert to using the Splunk provides certs and CA with `reuse_puppet_certs => false`.
+Or you can point to your own certificates with `sslcertpath` and `sslrootcapath`.

-By default, the Splunk module doesn't manage the state of the splunk service, except configure to start Splunk or Splunkforwarder at boot time.
+The Splunk module doesn't manage the state of the splunk service, except configure to start Splunk or Splunkforwarder at boot time.
 However, if you do want Puppet to interfere while performing a cluster rolling restart or an indexer restart, have a look at the `service` parameter.

 ### Example 1: